gokha4865/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

 The Earth is drawn to scale in the plot as a **blue circle**, and the trajectories are displayed accordingly.

 ---
+1. **Re-entry Trajectories:** For velocities below the the orbital velocity of Earth at this altitude.
 1. **Elliptical Trajectories:** For velocities near the orbital velocity of Earth at this altitude.
 2. **Escape Trajectories:** For velocities greater than the escape velocity of Earth at the given altitude.